Cloudy Iced Tea?

 But if you just want a nice clear glass of iced tea, make sure to cool your tea gradually or use the eco friendly cold-brew method.
 Also, try using teas from the Nilgiri region of India - they seem to resist clouding better than other tea varieties.

 If your iced tea comes out too weak, increase the amount of tea you use (not the length of infusion), decrease the amount of ice or water you dilute it with, or try serving it with ice cubes made from iced tea.

 If your iced tea comes out too strong, decrease the amount of tea you use (not the length of infusion) or increase the amount of ice or water you dilute it with.

 If your iced tea comes out too bitter, it may be that you're using too much tea, but more than likely you're steeping it too long.
+Try adjusting the amount of tea you use and the steeping time.
+Simply flip over the white tea label on your Arbor Teas bag to find our suggested serving size per 8 oz cup of iced tea.
 If you continue to have problems with bitterness while using the traditional hot brew method, we suggest trying the eco-friendly cold brew method which results in a much more mellow cup of iced tea.